computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 easy for developers to push, pull, backup and transform WordPress databases.
 For example, a developer could pull down a copy of the prod database to work with locally, and then push back their changes, after making a backup of the current production database state.

-It's available via the "Tools" sidebar in WordPress admin and as a CLI tool.
+To push the current dev database to prod, first do the WordPress installation using temporary information, and then activate the WordPress plugins at `wordpress-dot-myproject.appspot.com/wp-admin`.
+Then, follow the db-migrate pro instructions for "pushing" a database from `http://localhost:8080/wp-admin`.

 ![Pushing and pulling the database.](/images/headless-wp-push-pull.png)